-A motion to recommit-to send the bill back to committee-may be offered with or without instructions.
-The motion to recommit with instructions is discussed below.
-The motion to recommit without instructions, sometimes called a "straight" motion to recommit, sends the pending matter back to committee and can effectively kill the measure.
-In modern practice, the straight motion to recommit is infrequently offered.
-The motion is offered just before the vote on final passage or adoption, and only one such motion (commit, recommit, or either of those with instructions) is permitted.
-The Speaker gives priority of recognition for offering the motion to recommit, in order, to minority members of the reporting committee, to any other minority party member, to majority members of the committee, and finally to any other majority party member-but only to a member who declares that he or she opposes the measure.
+A motion to recommit-to send the bill back to committee-may be offered.
+The motion to recommit sends the pending matter back to committee and can effectively kill the measure.
+The motion is offered just before the vote on final passage or adoption of a bill being considered pursuant to a special rule from the Rules Committee, and only one such motion is permitted.
 The Rules Committee may generally not report a special rule that prevents the motion from being offered to a bill or joint resolution on initial House consideration.
 The motion to recommit may not be tabled.
-The straight motion to recommit is debatable for 10 minutes, equally divided, but it may be amended to include instructions, so long as the amendment is germane to the underlying measure.
-A conference report may be subject to a motion to recommit, with or without instructions, if the House is the first chamber to act on the conference agreement.
+The motion to recommit is not debatable.
+A conference report may be subject to a motion to recommit if the House is the first chamber to act on the conference agreement.